 Final Tips On Where To Stay In Rome

-I hope this post is of great help in deciding where to stay in Rome, the marvelous Eternal City.
-This is an incredible city, and every neighborhood mentioned here has something to offer.
+I hope this post is of great help in finding accommodation in the marvelous Eternal City.
+Every neighborhood mentioned has something to offer.
 The great news is that for as large as the city it, it’s not too difficult to navigate – the public transportation system is more than decent, despite the complaints or locals and some occasional mishaps.

 The only areas that I recommend avoiding are those that are very far from the center – ie Tor Bella Monaca, Torre Maura and Rebibbia.
 But why would you go there anyways?
 They are just residential, really.